C-D-Lewis/dash-api/README.md

 ## How It Works

 All apps that use the Dash API are serviced by the [Dash API Android app](LINK).
-You should instruct your user to install this app in order for them to benefit from the API.
+You should instruct your users to install this app in order for them to benefit from the API.

-> This means that any number of watchfaces or watchapps can show Android data or
-> control Android features _without a bespoke Android app for each one_.
+This means that any number of watchfaces or watchapps can show Android data or control Android features _without a bespoke Android app written for each one_.

 ## Setting Up